Members of CMS England celebrate the 75th anniversary of the Society

-The outbreak of war in 1939 made it difficult to continue many of the activities generated by the enthusiasm which followed the first function, but members kept in touch and, later in the war, gatherings were held to which overseas MacLeods serving with the armed forces were invited to meet their Chief.
+The outbreak of war in 1939 made it difficult to continue many of the activities generated by the enthusiasm which followed the gathering.
+However, members kept in touch and, later in the war, further gatherings were held to which overseas MacLeods serving with the armed forces were invited to meet their Chief.
 These provided the springboard for Chief Flora’s subsequent travels to meet loyal clansfolk in the Commonwealth and America and to encourage them to form their own Clan MacLeod Societies.
-To-day there are eight such national societies with many regional branches, so that the Clan is indeed a world-wide family, with warm ties of kinship and friendship.
-From its London beginnings the England Society has gradually widened its' membership so that we are now a truly national Organisation including MacLeods and Septs of the Clan located from Northumberland to Cornwall and Kent to Cumbria.
-In fact it is fair to say that the MacLeod traveller is never far from a kinsman when within the boundaries of the England Society.
+Today there are nine such national societies with many regional branches, so that the Clan is indeed a world-wide family, with warm ties of kinship and friendship.
+From its London beginnings the England Society has gradually widened its membership so that we now have members distributed around the country.

 The England Society has promoted and joined in many ‘clan’ and Scottish occasions over the years and warmly welcomes members of other MacLeod Societies, their friends and relatives to all these gatherings.

 The Clan MacLeod Society of England has a small elected council of enthusiastic volunteers.
 There is an annual general meeting held on a Saturday in April followed by lunch and socialising.
 In today’s busy times, the opportunities for get-togethers are limited: the committee will be happy to consider any ideas for social activities.
 In recent years, there have been whisky tastings, Christmas dinners, Burns Night meetings, and trips to support the Scotland rugby team!